md-abdullah-al-ahad/QuranShikho1/README.md

-# QuranShikho - AI-Powered Quran Learning Platform
+ï»¿# QuranShikho - AI-Powered Quran Learning Platform

 ## Description
 QuranShikho is a Next.js platform to learn Quranic Arabic word by word.
 It blends curated vocabulary, contextual examples, and simple practice flows so learners can understand Quranic words with clarity.